fhmzaid/mytail/README.md

 # mytail
 My tail is the app to keep track of you
+Following are the features
+- note down tasks
+- note down status for each tasks
+- note down any related tasks